 After arrival at the Bangkok airport, we quickly made it through passport control, picked up our bags, and exited customs.
 We usually use an ATM to get local currency, though in Thailand you have to be careful because the local banks all charge foreign cards a $7 fee per withdrawal.
 We briefly considered exchanging cash (there’s one rumored-on-forums booth in the basement with good rates) but just used an ATM to get some Thai Baht.
 We also got a local SIM card for one of our phones at a kiosk – 2 weeks for about $14.

-There is a decent airport train to the city center, and we would have considered it during peak traffic times when the freeways get backed up.
+There is a decent airport train to the city center, and when we considered our travel plans, we might have taken the train during peak traffic times when the freeways get backed up.
 But with 4 of us, we opted to take a taxi, which ended up costing us about $15 for the 45 minute ride, including tolls.
 It is interesting to note that the trunks are quite small in Thailand.
 Only one of our suitcases would fit in the trunk, so we had to put the other on our laps.
-There was a line for a “larger taxi” (which we normally don’t need), so if it is important to not have anything in your lap, get in that line.
+There was a line for a “larger taxi” (which we normally don’t need), so if you are traveling with kids and it is important to not have anything in your lap, get in that line.

 After checking into our family suite at the Center Point hotel in Silom, we got settled and freshened up a bit.
 The family suite was quite nice, large, and had several rooms.
-Jeremy and I always enjoy having a door between us and the kids when possible.
+When traveling with our boys, Jeremy and I always enjoy having a door between us and the kids when possible.
 This is particularly helpful when everyone is getting over jet lag at slightly different rates.

 The River Ferry